banchanKiro/Dhwani_Interview-Express_API_Server/README.md

 ```
 ### Postman

-- Import the `postman_collection.json` in the root directory of the app into postman (Made some alterations to the provided collection).
+- Import the `postman_collection.json` in the root directory of the app into Postman (Made some alterations to the provided collection).
 - Create environment and create entry { url: http://localhost:5000 }

 The app is now ready for testing.